Listen here to Shiur

-Letter of the law: One may recite Barchu at the end of Davening for the sake of people that did not yet hear Barchu that day.
+Letter of the law: One may recite Barchu at the end of Davening for the sake of people who did not yet hear Barchu that day.
 Certainly, if one did not yet hear Barchu he may say Barchu on his own behalf at the end of Davening.
-If however everyone in the congregation has already heard Barchu, then it is not to be said.
+If, however, everyone in the congregation has already heard Barchu, then it is not to be said.
 Some communities however are accustomed for the Chazan to recite Barchu every weekday after the last Kaddish [Derabanan of before Aleinu], even in the event that everyone in the congregation has already heard Barchu.
-However on Shabbos and Yom Tov they do not recite Barchu after Davening [unless there is someone present who did not hear].
-Practically in a shul, in order to avoid dispute, one is not to [protest or] nullify this custom [being that people in a Shul are unlearned].
-However in a Beis Midrash, in which case there is no worry of dispute, it is to be accustomed that the Chazan does not recite Barchu unless there is a person present that did not yet hear Barchu.
+However, on Shabbos and Yom Tov they do not recite Barchu after Davening [unless there is someone present who did not hear].
+Practically, in a shul, in order to avoid dispute, one is not to [protest or] nullify this custom [being that people in a Shul are unlearned].
+However in a Beis Midrash, in which case there is no worry of dispute, it is to be accustomed that the Chazan does not recite Barchu unless there is a person present who did not yet hear Barchu.
 [The above follows the revealed aspects of Torah.
 However according to Kaballa, the Chazan is to recite Barchu daily after Davening, even on Shabbos and Yom Tov.
 On the other hand, there are Poskim who discourage and even prohibit the reciting of Barchu, even during the week, and even for a person who did not yet hear Barchu.
 Practically, each community is to follow their custom, as explained next.]

 The Chabad custom is not to recite Barchu at the end of Davening during the week, even if there is a person present that did not hear it.
-However on Friday night the Chabad custom is to recite Barchu before Aleinu in all cases, even if everyone was present for Maariv.
+However, on Friday night the Chabad custom is to recite Barchu before Aleinu in all cases, even if everyone was present for Maariv.
 Each community is to follow his custom in this matter.

 Saying Barchu by a Chabad Minyan: